 Rafting in Bulgaria

 Only a few years ago the sport was unknown to Bulgaria.
-The rafting season starts in early March and ends in June or July when the water level drops.
-Most preferred for rafting in Bulgaria is the bed of the river Struma, which has two tracks – top and bottom.
-Its length is about 12 km each, and its degree of difficulty is 2-4.
-Other places for rafting are our rivers Arda, Mesta, Iskar.
+The rafting season starts in early March and ends in November when it starts to be to cold to raft.
+The most preferred place for rafting in Bulgaria is the bed of the river Struma.
+The main course has length about 12 km , and its degree of difficulty is 2-4.
+It suitable for all ages.